About the SA Legion

 Scarce heard amid the guns below.

-Before he himself died of wounds he penned another verse of which the last two lines are:
+Although often stated that he died of wounds, John McCrae succumbed to pneumonia.
+Before he died in hospital he penned another verse, of which the last lines are:

 If ye break faith with us who die